 Prophylactic cleanings are required for all patients.
 They are the regular cleanings you get every 6 months at your dental appointments.
 During most cleanings, your dentist or dental hygienist will remove plaque, tartar and bacteria from your teeth, buff and polish them, and then floss your teeth to remove any residual debris.

 Periodontal cleanings are different.
-They’re only needed if you have periodontal or gum disease.
-This process, also known as a “deep cleaning” is done in two appointments, usually with half of your mouth cleaned at each appointment.
-Your dentist will scrape away plaque and tartar from between your teeth and gums, and smooth the roots of your teeth to eliminate pockets that trap bacteria.
-Unless you have gum disease, you won’t need a periodontal cleaning.
+They're only needed if you have periodontal or gum disease.
+This process, also known as a "deep cleaning" is done in two appointments, usually with half of your mouth cleaned at each appointment.
+Your Redwood City dentist will scrape away plaque and tartar from between your teeth and gums, and smooth the roots of your teeth to eliminate pockets that trap bacteria.
+Unless you have gum disease, you won't need a periodontal cleaning.

 Most dental insurance policies will cover at least a portion of basic preventive care, and usually 100% is covered.
-Preventive care treatments include prophylactic teeth cleanings every 6 month, any necessary x-rays (usually once a year), and an annual or biannual dental exam performed by your dentist.
+Preventive care treatments include prophylactic teeth cleanings every 6 month, any necessary x-rays (usually once a year), and an annual or biannual dental exam performed by your Redwood City dentist.
 For children, dental insurance policies may also cover the cost of optional preventive treatments, like dental sealants and fluoride treatments.

 However, insurance policies do differ and it's up to the patient to understand their coverage.
 Make sure you consult with your provider so you know exactly what's covered and what will likely be out-of-pocket.